State Route 66

 No-Build Alternative

-In accordance with the implementing regulations for NEPA (40 C.F.R. § 1502.14(d)), the No-Build Alternative has been retained for detailed study and also serves as a benchmark for comparison with the Build Alternative.
+The No-Build Alternative has been retained for detailed study and serves as a benchmark for comparison against the Build Alternative.
 The No-Build Alternative would retain the existing state route and roadway configuration throughout the project area except for those modifications to the roadway network that have been programmed and approved for implementation, as identified in TDOT’s 25-Year Long Range Transportation Policy Plan, State Transportation Improvement Program (STIP), and the TDOT 10-Year Project Plan and would allow for routine maintenance and safety upgrades.

 Build Alternative

-· Two 12-foot travel lanes (one in each direction) and paved shoulders four- to ten-feet in width.
+• Two 12-foot travel lanes (one travel lane in each direction) and paved shoulders four- to ten-feet in width.

-See the Project Location Map for additional detail on the proposed improvements.
-Once completed, the proposed project would provide a consistent typical section along SR-66 from SR-34 (US-11E, Andrew Johnson Highway) to the county seat of Rogersville, as well as provide a link from Rogersville to I-81.
+Once completed, the Build Alternative would provide a consistent typical section along SR-66 from SR-34 (US-11E, Andrew Johnson Highway) to the county seat of Rogersville, as well as provide a link from Rogersville to I-81.
+The total proposed project length is approximately 5.70 miles.

 Preliminary Environmental Impacts